Is my child eligible to receive the vaccine?

 What should I bring to my child’s vaccination appointment?

 Any child under 18 must be accompanied by a parent or legal guardian.
 Please bring your own ID and your child’s insurance card, if you have one.
 Please wear masks.
-If you are coming for the second shot, please bring the vaccination card you received for your child after they had the first shot.
+If you are coming for a second shot or booster, please bring the vaccination card you received for your child after they had the first shot.

 Which vaccine is approved for children?